 TL;DR: A novel, non-adversarial, approach to learn latent variable models in general and mixture models in particular by computing the I-Projection solely based on samples.

 Abstract: Modelling highly multi-modal data is a challenging problem in machine learning.
 Most algorithms are based on maximizing the likelihood, which corresponds to the M(oment)-projection of the data distribution to the model distribution.
-The M-Projection forces the model to average over modes that can not be represented by the model.
-In contrast, the I(information)-Projection ignores such modes in the data and concentrates on the modes the model can represent.
-Such behavior is appealing whenever we deal with highly multi-modal data where it is more important to model single modes correctly instead of covering all the modes.
-Despite this advantage, the I-projection is rarely used in practise due to the lack of algorithms that can efficiently optimize it based on data.
-In this work, we present a new algorithm called Expected Information Maximization (EIM) for computing the I-projection solely based on samples for general latent variable models, where we focus on Gaussian mixtures models and Gaussian mixture of experts.
+The M-projection forces the model to average over modes it cannot represent.
+In contrast, the I(nformation)-projection ignores such modes in the data and concentrates on the modes the model can represent.
+Such behavior is appealing whenever we deal with highly multi-modal data where modelling single modes correctly is more important than covering all the modes.
+Despite this advantage, the I-projection is rarely used in practice due to the lack of algorithms that can efficiently optimize it based on data.
+In this work, we present a new algorithm called Expected Information Maximization (EIM) for computing the I-projection solely based on samples for general latent variable models, where we focus on Gaussian mixtures models and Gaussian mixtures of experts.
 Our approach applies a variational upper bound to the I-projection objective which decomposes the original objective into single objectives for each mixture component as well as for the coefficients, allowing an efficient optimization.
-Similar to GANs, our approach also employs discriminators but uses a more stable optimization procedures optimizing a tight upper bound.
+Similar to GANs, our approach employs discriminators but uses a more stable optimization procedure, using a tight upper bound.
 We show that our algorithm is much more effective in computing the I-projection than recent GAN approaches and we illustrate the effectiveness of our approach for modelling multi-modal behavior on two pedestrian and traffic prediction datasets.

 Keywords: density estimation, information projection, mixture models, generative learning, multimodal modeling